ceford/j4xdemos-com-countrybase/README.md

 # Countrybase

+This version has been archived.
+Please see the version updated for Joomla 5, 6 and 7: https://github.com/ceford/cefjdemos-com-countrybase

 com_countrybase is a Joomla 4 component designed to accompany a tutorial on the __Anatomy of an MVC Component__.

 It displays a list of countries with some currency exchange rate data.
 It can be used in its own right, although it would need a plugin to update the exchange rates on a daily basis, or used as a basis for something more elaborate.